 High expectations mean that our students work hard.
-Well-structured lessons and a variety of teaching styles and activities cater for students' individual needs.
+Well-structured lessons and a variety of teaching styles and activities cater to students' individual needs.
 Students are involved in constructive discussions to identify where they are in their learning, where they could be and what they need to do to improve.
 Our students tell us that they enjoy learning, and their enthusiasm contributes to a positive and productive learning environment.

 Able, Gifted and Talented students

-Learning Support Department - we work alongside all departments and every year group, ensuring that students with Special Educational Need/Disabilities (SEND) are able to maximise their potential in school.
+Learning Support Department – we work alongside all departments and every year group, ensuring that students with Special Educational Need/Disabilities (SEND) are able to maximize their potential in school.
 Staff are given information regarding the needs of students in their classes and are offered training to ensure that they are able to meet the learning needs of every student in the school.
 Specialist support is accessed as necessary by a variety of outside agencies.

 Key Stage 3